"Mark Howard – excellent leadership, client focussed."

 Mark is Head of the Environment team and Head of Planning Law.

 He has led on a range of commercial infrastructure projects including Crossrail, the procurement of a materials recycling facility, the construction of a power station, and the creation of the Supreme Court on Parliament Square.

 Mark also works with property developers and public sector clients to facilitate the development of real estate, advising across a range of environmental, regulatory and planning matters.

 He also conducts defence work and advocacy for regulatory, environmental and planning prosecutions.

-- Acting for a Council to secure a Compulsory Purchase Order to allow the construction of an £85 million road scheme.
-Mark acts as a trusted advisor, working beyond the purely legal scope of the assignment by supporting officers in committee meetings and drafting reports.
+- Acting for a Council to secure a Compulsory Purchase Order to allow the development of a business park to go forward.
+Mark acted as a trusted advisor, working beyond the purely legal scope of the assignment by supporting officers in committee meetings and assisting with drafting reports.

 - Securing planning consent that allowed a developer to go ahead with a housing development against officers' "recommendation to refuse" and a local policy that was just one year old.
 Mark directly contacted key decision makers to provide balanced background papers, and then used his advocacy skills to successfully present the developer's case at Committee, and secure consent, in the face of strong and vocal opposition.